 A better OTA ranking drives traffic to the website and a good Trip Advisor ranking helps you get more OTA business.
 Positive reviews go a long way in helping you get better ranking.
 Not just TripAdvisor, user generated feedback on OTAs influences booking behaviour as well.
 It makes sense – travellers want to hear from each other.
 Another step that’ll help is updating content on a regular basis.
 A lot of OTAs let visitors filter search with parameters such as ‘free Wi-Fi’.
 If you offer such a feature, make sure that you are included on the relevant filter.

-Is your homepage optimized to convert billboard visitors to reservations?
+Is your homepage optimised to convert billboard visitors to reservations?

 Retarget non-converting visitors